Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

-Your Mac might be one of the most securest and the most personal device you have, containing a ton of personal information.
-But are you really content with the “Mac privacy and security” that Apple boasts about?
-Is it a risk you're willing to take with your personal information?
+Your Mac might be one of the most secure and personal devices you have, containing a ton of personal information.
+But are you content with the “Mac privacy and security” that Apple boasts about?
+Is it a risk you’re willing to take with your sensitive information?

 - Using Terminal